The Bhagavad Gita uses the technique of repetition of concepts while in the Aphorisms on Yoga it is not allowed

 “Success in Samadhi comes from surrender to Ishvara” (YS 1.45).

-Others argue that Patanjali did this deliberately to emphasize the importance of Ishvara, which is where Yoga Philosophy differs from its sister Kapila's Atheist Sankhya Philosophy, which has no reference to Ishvara and does not rely on Ishvara to explain its entire complex philosophy.
+Others argue that Patanjali did this deliberately to emphasize the importance of Ishvara, which is where Philosophy of Yoga differs from its sister Kapila's Atheist Sankhya Philosophy, which has no reference to Ishvara and does not rely on Ishvara to explain its entire complex philosophy.

 In general the Yoga Sutras do not repeat concepts, but they do repeat the ability to quiet the mind by surrendering to Ishvara, thus highlighting the importance of Ishvara.

-Several Shlokas of the Bhagavad Gita reuse a significant portion of earlier Shlokas.
+Several Shlokas of the Bhagavad Gita reuse a significant portion of earlier verses.
 An example of this can be found in the following two Shlokas:

 Bhagavad Gita 6-13-14.
 Yogi firm in Brahmacharya, fixing his eyes on his nose